Dynamical ideals and the axiom of choice: Simplicity

 \begin{enumerate} \item $I$ is the increasing union of all $I_n$'s; \item for every $n\in\gw$ and all sets $a, b_m\colon m\in\gw$ in $I_n$ there are elements $\gamma_m\in\pstab(a)$ such that $\bigcup_m\gamma_m\cdot b_m\in I_{n+1}$. \end{enumerate} \end{definition}

-\begin{theorem} Let $\Gamma\acts X, I$ be a layered dynamical ideal.
+\begin{theorem} Let $\Gamma\acts X, I$ be a stratified dynamical ideal.
 In the associated permutation model, every set is either a countable union of finite sets or it contains an injective image of $\gw$. \end{theorem}

 In particular, the permutation model contains no amorphous sets.
 A countable union of finite sets can certainly be an infinite, Dedekind finite set.
 However, such an eventuality can be excluded if, for example, the ideals in the stratification of $I$ are simple.
 Then, even the union is simple (Example~\ref{unionexample}), therefore in the permutation model a countable union of finite sets must be countable by Theorem~\ref{simpletheorem}.